- Surgical trauma, gum disease and faulty implant design are some of the causes of a loose implant.

 The biggest problem emerges when there is an issue with the implant itself.
 There may be pain, numbness in the lips, and maybe even inflammation in the gums.

-These symptoms appear when there is a dental implant infection.
+These symptoms occur when a dental implant becomes infected.
 Ignoring them could lead to severe complications.

 The most common cause of a loose implant is infection combined with bone loss.
 It can also be caused by trauma or overloading.
 The first can be triggered by poor oral hygiene, smoking, and some medicines.
-The second happens if the design is faulty or if the placement was not ideal.
+The second occurs if the design is faulty or the placement is not ideal.

 Treatment

-In the case that you don’t require grafting, you may be immediately fitted with an implant that has greater dimensions.
-That way it still has a chance of successful osseointegration after removal.
-There must not, however, be any infection or periodontitis.
+If you do not require grafting, you may be fitted with an implant of greater dimensions immediately.
+That way, it still has a chance of successful osseointegration after removal.
+There must, however, be no infection or periodontitis.

 It may be possible to reuse the crown, which can save you significant costs.
 The removal process will still require proper aftercare, possibly antibiotics, and painkillers.